 In addition, we provide over $100,000 each year for recognition programs including Academic All-State (student-athletes’ college scholarship program), good sportsmanship awards, and the Florida High School Athletic Hall of Fame awards, honoring outstanding coaches, athletic directors, officials and athletes that exemplify the best in high school athletics.

 The primary source of funding for the FHSAA is derived from the FHSAA State Championship Series, followed by corporate partnerships and fees for services (such as certification and training of game officials).
-Last year the FHSAA derived 3% of its funding from membership dues and fees and 2% of funding is from regulatory fines.
-In 2014-15, membership dues were drastically decreased to a flat fee of $25 per high school and $10 per middle school.
+Last year the FHSAA derived 4% of its funding from membership dues and fees and 2% of funding is from regulatory fines.
+Membership dues are a flat fee of $25 per high school and $10 per middle school.
 The FHSAA does not receive revenue from member schools regular season games, nor does it receive any direct tax funding, state revenue or federal funding.

 Did You Know?